 John MacArthur’s New Testament commentaries

-MacArthur has written a one-volume whole Bible commentary (link goes to Amazon) that covers the Old and New Testament.
+MacArthur has written a one-volume whole Bible commentary (link goes to Amazon) that covers the Old and New Testaments.
 He has also written a 24-volume commentary set (link goes to Amazon) that covers all 27 books of the New Testament.
-MacArthur’s commentaries are easy to understand and anyone can read them.
+MacArthur’s commentaries are easy to understand, and anyone can read them.

 Also see: John MacArthur’s New Testament Commentary series